Gluten-Free Diet Review

 Do you need to take supplements while on a gluten-free diet?

 Most likely, yes.
-For those with celiac disease, supplementation is necessary because it is often difficult to absorb many of the nutrients consumed while eating due to inflammation of the small intestine and other complications.
+For those with celiac disease, supplementation is necessary because it is often difficult to absorb many of the nutrients consumed while eating due to the gluten and inflammation of the small intestine and other complications.
 Those without celiac disease and gluten sensitivity may also become deficient in the following nutrients:

 - Vitamin D